gmavrom33/gmavrom.github.io/index.md

 title: Home
 ---

-I am Eli, a biomedical engineer, computational biologist and doctor.
+Hi, I am Georgios, a PhD student in the Chair of Building Physics at ETH Zurich.
+People usually call me George or Γιώργος.

 My latest research relates to the [interface between the human immune system and the microbiome][almlab].
 You can find a list of my publications on [Google scholar][].